bailey-lab/MIPTools/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea or feature
+about: Suggest an idea or feature.
 title: ""
 labels: "feature :sparkles:"
 assignees: ""